Kernavė: The church

 In the presbytery is an exhibition of the way of life of parishioners, and historic and holy relics.
 In 1987 a museum of sacramental relics was opened in the old presbytery building.
 At the parish hall the pre-war sculpture of the Iron Wolf has been rebuilt.
 The cultural activities of the church contribute much to the general historical and cultural life of Kernavė.
 A wide pavement leads from the town centre to the church.
 The State Kernavė Archaeological Historical Museum and the district office have moved into the cultural center (architect A. Alekna).

 Primary school

-The Kernavė Primary School, is a two-story building built in 1929.
-Here, on 28 December 1930, the teacher J. Šiaučiūnas opened the first exhibition of the museum.
-He devoted his life to educational and cultural work at this school until his deportation on 14 June 1941 by Soviets.
+The Kernavė Primary School is a two-story building built in 1929.
+Here, on 28 December 1930, the teacher Juozas Šiaučiūnas opened the first exhibition of the museum.
+He devoted his life to educational and cultural work at this school until his deportation on 14 June 1941 by the Soviets.
 He died in Siberia on 17 October 1943.
 In 1998 the school was repaired and restored.
 In 1998, by decision of the Board of the Širvintos District, the Kernavė primary school was given the name of Juozas Šiaučiūnas.
-In 1999 the school, and in the year 2000 the Kernavė museum, celebrated the 70th anniversaries of their foundation.
+In 1999 the school, and in the year 2000 the Kernavė museum, celebrated their 70th anniversaries of their foundation.

 The old architecture of Kernavė is best preserved in Vilnius and Kriveikiškio streets.
 In the central part of the town, the buildings are mainly from the postwar period.
 To the south of the town is the Archaeological and Historical Reservation.